RS-labhub/AI-CHaTBoT/readme.md

 <br>

 <p align="center">
-   Thank you for visting this Repo <br>If you like it, ⭐ it
+   Thank you for visting this Repo <br>If you like it, <a href="https://github.com/RS-labhub/I-Love-You/stargazers">star ⭐</a> it
 </p>